 The DSAS calculations require an operational workflow to gather and create the necessary components.
 The components needed are shoreline baselines, other shorelines of interest (varying in different periods), DSAS transects (which are cast some the baseline and intersect the additional shorelines positions), measurement distances, measurement points, and shoreline uncertainty.
 All objects used in the DSAS are stored in an ArcMap© Personal Geodatabase, as per USGS requirements for this analysis.
 The DSAS operational workflow includes the following steps: (1) Set default parameters and fields to the created shoreline and baseline layers, transects, shoreline calculations, metadata, and file output locations; (2) Cast transects and select their maximum search distance, transect spacing, and smoothing distance; (3) Calculate change statistics such as confidence intervals, shoreline intersection threshold, rate of output display, and summary report; (4) Create data visualization for LRR and NSM; and (5) Beta Shoreline Forecasting for a 10 and/or 20-year prediction.
-One of each type of change metric (“Digital Shoreline Analysis System (DSAS) Version 5.0 User Guide.”, 2021) was used in this analysis, an LRR (Linear Regression Rate) for statistical analysis and the Net Shoreline Movement (NSM) calculation for the distance measurement.
+One of each type of change metric (“Digital Shoreline Analysis System (DSAS) Version 5.0 User Guide.”, 2021) was used in this analysis, an LRR (Linear Regression Rate) for statistical analysis to calculate the rate of shoreline change and the Net Shoreline Movement (NSM) calculation for the distance measurement.

 Linear Regression Rate (LRR)

-An LRR can be ascertained by fitting a least-squares regression line to all points for every shoreline in a transect.
-The regression line is positioned so that the sum of the squared residuals is minimized.
-The linear regression rate is the slope of the line.
+A LRR of shoreline change can be found by fitting a least-squares regression line to all points for every shoreline in a transect.
+The parameters for the regression were found by minimizing the sum of squares between observed and expected points and the key regression parameter of interest was the slop which equals the rate of change estimated by the LRR.
 The LRR calculation can be used regardless of accuracy or trends.
-The LRR calculation is purely computational, and the results are based on accepted statistical notions.
-This method may be susceptible to outlier effects and tends to underestimate the rate of change compared to other statistics used using DSAS (e.g., End Point Rate (EPR)).
+This method may be susceptible to outlier effects and tends to underestimate the rate of change compared to other statistics used by DSAS (e.g., End Point Rate (EPR)).

 Net Shoreline Movement (NSM)

-In contrast, NSM calculations only require the baseline position shoreline and the last shoreline position to make its computations (two shorelines).
+In contrast to LRR, NSM calculations only require baseline position shoreline and the last shoreline position to (two shorelines) interpret shoreline shape change.
 The NSM measures the distance between the oldest shoreline (e.g., 2019) and the youngest shoreline (e.g., 1994) for each casted transect measured in meters.
-The justification for using NSM statistics is to know the total measurement distance of erosion or accretion.
-Knowing this may have high biological significance since this fine-scale analysis has not been conducted in this study area.
-The DSAS default setting of 90% confidence interval was used to calculate NSM measurement.
+The NSM estimate provides information on the magnitude (area) and direction of shoreline change (whether erosion or accretion is occurring) and by default a measure of uncertainty associated with the NSM estimates (90% confidence intervals).

 Beta Shoreline Forecasting

-The latest version of DSAS (v5.0) has an option available to predict shoreline forecasts 10 or 20 years into the future.
-These calculations are based on historical shoreline position data.
-This calculation uses the Kalman filter (Kalman, 1960) to join shoreline positions with model-derived positions to predict a future shoreline position (Long and Plant 2012).
+Version 5.0 of DSAS (v5.0) has a tool in development that takes observed rates of shoreline change and predicts future shoreline change, assuming similar rate of change as observed, for periods of time 10 or 20 years into the future.
+These predictions are made using Kalman filter (Kalman, 1960) to join shoreline positions with model-derived positions to predict a future shoreline position (Long and Plant 2012).
 The Kalman filter methodology initialized with the linear regression rate calculated by DSAS.
-Using the linear regression rate, it then estimates the shoreline position and rate of every 10th of a year (e.g, year 10 and year 20).
+Using the linear regression rate I then predicted the shoreline position and rate of change every 10th year of a 100 year projection, it then estimates the shoreline position and rate of every 10th of a year (e.g, year 10 and year 20).
 It also estimates the positional uncertainty at each time step.
-This methodology assumes that the linear rate of regression from the shoreline positions analyzed will be a good approximation for the position of future shorelines, where this assumption may not always be true or valid.
-It is best to display the results of this analysis with uncertainty.
+Critically, this methodology assumes that the linear rate of regression from the shoreline positions analyzed will be a reasonable approximation for the position of future shorelines.

 DSAS Parameters and Selections